Image taken from The Go Bang Brighton Festival Closing Party in 2009 at The Thomas Kemp before the venue was unable to hold any more outdoor events

 Eventually the room slowly cleared out to male room for Greg’s fans to settle in to a sublime two hour set of disco, acid house, funk and boogie with the odd disgruntled person hanging around the dj booth pending the end of Greg’s set

-"Pacific" by 808 State, the proceeding dj from the double booked party decided to cut Greg’s last record out by scratching something completely unrelated over the top
+Unfortunately, when Greg’s set ended with the classic "Pacific" by 808 State, the proceeding dj from the double booked party decided to cut Greg’s last record out by scratching something completely unrelated over the top

 It was at that point that Go Bang Brighton as a festival made the decision to leave Brighton clubland behind for a while as well as leaving the booking of Greg Wilson to arguably Greg's biggest Brighton fans (Paul and Gina Budd)

-The Ocean Rooms to a wider and more venue savvy crowd from February 2009 onwards across the whole of Brighton through Paul‘s Disco Deviant imprint and Gina's facebook group aptly named "Greg Wilson, Probably The Best DJ In The World"
+Paul and Gina would later elevate Greg Wilson out of The Ocean Rooms to a wider and more venue savvy crowd from February 2009 onwards across the whole of Brighton through Paul‘s Disco Deviant imprint and Gina's facebook group aptly named "Greg Wilson, Probably The Best DJ In The World"

 The following day after The Ocean Rooms incident Go Bang Brighton ended it’s first round of monthly festival events with an all dayer at The Sidewinder in Kemptown on the bank holiday Sunday